Azure Functions

 Important

-You need to replace xlwings-server with your own app name in all of the the following commands as the name needs to be globally unique.
+You need to replace xlwings-server with your own app name as the name needs to be globally unique.

 You may also want to skip some of the steps, e.g., if you already have an existing resource group or storage account to deploy to.